SumoClusters/QEDownloader/README.md

 #####What to expect on first run

-- It will ask you for your ITT username and password.
+- It will ask you for your ITTT username and password.
 - It will automatically delete the username and password once used to login.
 - It will use the class row you entered to find your class.
 You find this out on the Distance-learning website.